-The proposed action's operation and maintenance activities are expected to require two vessel trips per working day for 252 days of the year, traveling from New Bedford and Falmouth, Massachusetts to the proposed action area.
-Crew boats are anticipated to be approximately 50 feet (15.2 m) in length and may travel at speeds up to 21 knots (38.9 km/hr).
+The proposed action's operation and maintenance activities are expected to require two vessel trips per working day for 252 days of the year.
+The vessels are anticipated to consist of small crew boats and slower moving vessels, as were used in proposed action construction.

 As mentioned previously, vessel strikes have caused some mortality in seals in New England waters (Waring et al., 2006).
 Because of the ability of seals to habituate to vessels and because seals inhabit coastal shores, they may be more susceptible to ship collisions.
 However, seals are extremely agile and aware of their surroundings in the water, and able to detect approaching vessels in time to swim away.
 The vessels used for the operation and maintenance of the proposed action would be smaller and slower moving than those that regularly cruise Nantucket Sound.
+As a result, impacts on seal populations in Nantucket Sound would be minor.

 It is possible that some increased recreational fishing effort may occur after the proposed action is operational due to the "fouling potential" of the WTGs.
-Seals may be attracted to the WTGs for foraging purposes, as it is anticipated some prey species specifically Atlantic herring and alewife may also be attracted to the area.
-However, those vessels used for operation and maintenance of the proposed action will be similar to typical vessel traffic occurring in Nantucket Sound already on a regular basis.
+Seals may be attracted to the WTGs for foraging purposes, but would be minimally impacted by increased fishing vessel traffic to the site of the proposed action since vessels approaching or operating near the WTGs would be traveling at slow speeds.